 The number of companies growing microgreens has increased tremendously in the last decade.
 These tiny plants produce up to 40 times more nutrients, including vitamins C, E, and K, than their mature counterparts.
 Their color, texture and intense flavor have made them very popular with consumers.

 A clean, soil-free product at harvest is important both in terms of appearance and food safety, which is why stabilized growing media is so popular with microgreen growers.
 However, most of these products are made of synthetic materials.
 Quick Plug North America has spent many years developing biobased alternatives for this crop.
-The resulting brands, BioStrate and PUREgrown, are both very suitable for a wide range of microgreens and growing methods.
+BioStrate is very suitable for a wide range of microgreens and growing methods.